Information for observers/participants

 The dates, times and locations of committee meetings that are open to the public are announced in advance, whenever possible, in the calendar on the Attend a meeting page.

 3. Can I attend a meeting?

 Non-committee members may attend as observers at CCBFC, Standing Committee and task group meetings, as well as at those portions of CCBFC Executive Committee meetings dealing with Divisions A and C of the Codes.
-Observers are asked to notify the NRC Canadian Codes Centre at least two (2) days in advance of the meeting so that seating can be provided.
+Observers are asked to notify the committee secretary at least two (2) days in advance of the meeting so that seating can be provided.

 4. Can I participate in a committee meeting discussion?